olliebrownlow/microservices-blog-app/README.md

 **_Make sure you are signed into your Docker account and running Docker and Kubernetes_**

-Clone this repository, navigate into each sub folder in turn in your command line console of choice and run `docker build -t <your-docker-username>/<name-of-the-service> .` to create a docker image for each one.
-Push these images to your docker hub account: `docker push <your-docker-username>/<name-of-the-service>`.
+Clone this repository, navigate into each sub folder in turn in your command line console of choice and run `docker build -t <your-docker-username>/<name-of-the-service> .` (e.g. `docker build -t ollie/posts .`) to create a docker image for each one.
+Push these images to your docker hub account: `docker push <your-docker-username>/<name-of-the-service>` (e.g. `docker push ollie/posts`).

 ### Creating a Kubernetes cluster and using the app